John Templeton Foundation: Climate change denial

 Drexel University sociologist Robert Brulle listed the foundation as among the largest financial contributors to the climate change denial movement between 2003 and 2010.

 Templeton Press

 The foundation also funds an affiliated publisher, Templeton Press, which from 2004 to 2010 published the periodical In Character: A Journal of Everyday Virtues.
 From 2000 to 2003 it published Research news & opportunities in science and theology, in which Bruce L. Gordon published a piece on the state of "design theory" in the aftermath of the Michael Polanyi Center affair.
-Templeton Press has a partnership with the Yale University Press, producing books on character and on Foundational Questions in Science.
+Templeton Press has a partnership with the Yale University Press, producing books on character and Foundational Questions in Science.